dododogame/dododo-wiki/game-modifiers.md

 ## `judgeWindow`

 This modifier allows you to make the judge stricter or looser.
-The radii of judge windows are multiplied by the ratio specified by this modifier.
+The radii of judgement windows are multiplied by the ratio specified by this modifier.

 ## `autoCompleteHolds`